sstelfox/stelfox.net/content/blog/2016-02-26-better-practices-with-sudo.md

 A blacklist is added by creating a command alias that includes the commands to be blacklisted, then adjusting ACLs to make use of them.
 These need to be defined before they're used.
-Generally this means all command aliases are at the top of the config file.
+Generally this means all command aliases are at the top of the configuration file.
 The following command alias will be used for our blacklist.
 The path to `su` is valid for CentOS 7, other distributions do vary.